ePC: Fast and Deep Predictive Coding in Digital Simulation: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-This paper identifies and addresses a fundamental limitation in PC networks: the exponential decay of signal propagation during state-based energy minimization.
-Our proposed error-based formulation overcomes this limitation by restructuring PC's computational graph while preserving theoretical equivalence, achieving dramatic performance improvements that finally establish PC as a competitive alternative to backpropagation for training deep neural networks.
+This paper identifies and addresses a fundamental limitation in PC simulations: exponential signal decay during state-based energy minimization.
+Our proposed error-based formulation overcomes this limitation by restructuring PC's computational graph while preserving theoretical equivalence, achieving dramatic performance improvements that finally establish PC as a competitive alternative to backprop for training deep neural networks.